hernanhawryluk/hernanhawryluk/README.md

 </div>
 <br>

-I am currently working as a Mobile Developer with solid experience in React Native and SwiftUI.
+I am currently working as a Mobile Developer with solid experience in React Native, SwiftUI and Kotlin.
 I consider myself a Full-stack developer as I also have experience with front-end technologies like React and Next.js with TypeScript, as well as back-end with Node.js and Django.
 I have implemented both relational and NoSQL databases, including Firebase and MongoDB.
 Therefore, my versatile approach enables me to develop or collaborate in the design of web and mobile applications comprehensively, from initial conception to deployment.

 - 🌍 I'm based in Argentina, Buenos Aires, Monte Grande.
 - 🖥️ See my [portfolio](https://hernan-hawryluk.vercel.app/) developed in Next.js and deployed on Vercel.
 - 🚀 Currently working as a Mobile Developer.
 - ✉️ You can contact me at [LinkedIn](https://www.linkedin.com/in/hernan-hawryluk).
-- 🧠 I'm learning Kotlin.
   <br>

 ## My Skill Set